yvt/openspades/README.md

 - Xcode Command Line Tools
 - CMake
 - pkg-config
-- gcc 6 or newer ( not clang! ) -- macOS 10.14 (Mojave) or earlier only
+- gcc 6 or newer (not clang!) — macOS 10.14 (Mojave) or earlier only
 - ninja

 #### Building